-At the same time, Istanbul has many dirty, hectic, and old streets where not everyone will feel comfortable.
+At the same time, Istanbul has many dirty, hectic, old streets and also very dangerous, war-torn looking parts to avoid.

 At times, Istanbul can be overwhelming with its sellers and bazaars, constant traffic, crowds of people, and noise from bars.
 And then, on other occasions, it is calming, exotic, and charming with all the cats, hospitable people, delicious foods, and a vibrant atmosphere.

 In just this one city, you can live a very different life and have a different experience as a tourist, depending on the neighborhood you choose to be in and activities to have.